andyly25/TopBRec/tasks.md

 ## Features a lot missing...
 - add event listeners!
-- create image links lead to new view for just a page
+- ~~create image links lead to new view for just a page~~
+  - made it to lead to book preview
 - ~~make logo bring back to home page~~
-- make a return to top button
+- ~~make a return to top button~~
-- have a return to previous page button?
+- ~~have a return to previous page button?~~
+  - made it for if no search results
 - ~~loading image?~~
 - styles
 - Might have to edit to have specific titles